As biggest brands refuse to join GB News boycott, the questions campaigners need to answer

 The campaign to boycott brands that advertise with newly launched opinion-led TV channel GB News continues, but apart from troubling the waters of social media it looks to be making little impact.

-According to websites dedicated to the boycott, so far about 14 companies have pulled their advertising from GB News, although three of these – Vodaphone, Specsavers and Moneysupermarket.com – have said they are not actively boycotting the channel.
+According to websites dedicated to the boycott, so far about 14 companies have pulled their advertising from GB News, although three of these – Vodafone, Specsavers and Moneysupermarket.com – have said they are not actively boycotting the channel.

 The market cap of the companies – those which are publicly listed – behind the brands that have pulled advertising is about £93bn in total.

-They include Kopparbergs Bryggeri AB (Kopparberg), Beiersdorf AG (Nivea), Asahi Group Holdings (Grolsch), Vodaphone Group, Moneysupermarket.com Group and Pinterest Inc.
+They include Kopparbergs Bryggeri AB (Kopparberg), Beiersdorf AG (Nivea), Asahi Group Holdings (Grolsch), Vodafone Group, Moneysupermarket.com Group and Pinterest Inc.

 This compares to a market cap in the trillions for the companies behind the brands that continue to advertise on the channel, which include Google, Facebook, Amazon and Microsoft.